 The following are common heart problems in women.
 If you experience any of the symptoms described below, contact your health care professional for an evaluation:

 - Angina.
-If clogged arteries prevent enough oxygen-carrying blood from reaching your heart, the heart may respond with pain called angina pectoris.
+If clogged arteries prevent enough oxygen-carrying blood from reaching your heart, the heart may respond with pain called angina pectoris, commonly called angina.
 Episodes of angina occur when the heart's need for oxygen increases beyond the oxygen available from the blood nourishing the heart.
-Silent angina occurs when the same inadequate blood supply causes no symptoms.
-Microvascular angina occurs when the small vessels feeding the heart muscle are not functioning properly, most often due to fluctuations in vessel wall narrowing, in the absence of significant blockages in the major heart arteries.
+Microvascular angina, or coronary microvascular dysfunction, occurs when the small vessels feeding the heart muscle are not functioning properly, most often due to fluctuations in vessel wall narrowing, in the absence of significant blockages in the major heart arteries.

 Physical exertion is the most common trigger for angina.
 Other triggers can be emotional stress, extreme cold or heat, heavy meals, alcohol and cigarette smoking.
-The pain is a pressing or squeezing pain, usually felt in the chest or sometimes in the shoulders, arms, neck, jaws or back.
+"Typical" angina is a pressing or squeezing pain felt in the chest, but "atypical" angina can be felt in the shoulders, arms, neck, jaws or back.
 Women more frequently have atypical angina than men.
 Women also more often have "non-anginal" symptoms of CHD, including shortness of breath, nausea and extreme fatigue.

-Angina suggests that coronary heart disease exists.
-People with angina have an increased risk of heart attack compared with those who have no symptoms.
-When the pattern of angina changes—if episodes become more frequent, last longer or occur without exercise—your risk of heart attack in subsequent days or weeks is much higher, and you should see your health care professional immediately.
+People with angina have an increased risk of heart attack compared with those who have no angina symptoms.
+When the pattern of angina changes—if episodes become more frequent, last longer or occur at rest, without exertion—your risk of heart attack in subsequent days or weeks is much higher, and you should see your health care professional immediately.

 If you have angina, learn its pattern—what causes an angina attack, what it feels like, how long episodes usually last and whether medication relieves the attack.
 Angina is usually relieved in a few minutes by resting or taking prescribed angina medicine, such as nitroglycerin.